Mote Marine Laboratory: Library

 A library has existed at the laboratory since its beginning in Cape Haze.

-For more than 35 years The Arthur Vining Davis Library and Archives has been providing resources, reference materials, and research publications at the laboratory.
+For more than 35 years, the Arthur Vining Davis Library and Archives has been providing resources, reference materials, and research publications at the laboratory.
 Its collections are maintained for the support of marine and environmental research and education.
 In addition to print and archival collections, the library maintains searchable online, open-access institutional repositories of staff publications, institutional papers, and items from historical collections.
 The library and archives are open to the public for study and exploration, however, appointments may be required.

 The library is a member of the International Association of Aquatic and Marine Science Libraries and Information Centers (IAMSLIC), an association of individuals and organizations interested in library and information science, especially as these are applied to the recording, retrieval, and dissemination of knowledge and information in all aspects of aquatic and marine sciences and their allied disciplines.

 Commercial programs

-From 2006 to 2014, the laboratory-produced "Mote caviar" (Siberian malossol osetra) from Siberian sturgeon at Mote Aquaculture Research Park in eastern Sarasota County as part of a demonstration of sustainable eco-sensitive aquaculture.
+From 2006 to 2014, the laboratory produced "Mote caviar" (Siberian malossol osetra) from Siberian sturgeons at Mote Aquaculture Research Park in eastern Sarasota County as part of a demonstration of sustainable eco-sensitive aquaculture.
 On November 24, 2014, the caviar production operation was sold to Southeast Venture Holdings, LLC (Seven Holdings).
 Meanwhile, the laboratory continued to own the entire 200-acre research park and continued its sustainable aquaculture and aquaponics research, emphasizing a range of goals from eco-friendly food production to restocking wild fish populations.
-In early 2017, Seven Holdings concluded the sturgeon program, for financial reasons.

-Staff at the park continue research programs investigating marine aquaponics (growing fish and salt-tolerant "sea vegetables" in prototype greenhouses), examining the potential for aquaculture production of the Gulf of Mexico stock of almaco jack, examining the effects of probiotic supplements on the survival of larval fish, and other projects designed to inform and contribute to the growth of sustainable, commercial aquaculture.